ParthShroff/Income-Category-Classification/README.md

 # Income-Category-Classification
-Predicting income category given different parameters from the US Census Data
+Using Python Libraries (pandas & sklearn) to predict income category given different parameters from the US Census Data